digital-asset/daml-finance/package/main/daml/Daml.Finance.Util/README.md

-# Daml.Finance.Common
+# Daml.Finance.Util

-This package contains type definitions and helper functions used by other packages.
+This package contains helper functions used by other packages.

-The `Daml.Finance.Common.Date` module includes a set of pure functions to deal with dates, holiday calendars, and schedules.
+The `Daml.Finance.Util.Date` module includes a set of pure functions to deal with dates, holiday calendars, and schedules.